svassell26/landing-page/README.md

 # landing-page

 In this project we are tasks with creating a landing page using flexbox.
-I decided to create my landing page for Iphones.
+I decided to create my landing page for a fashion company.